Far Cry 3: Blood Dragon: Legacy

 Evans initially planned for a sequel, though Far Cry 4 director Alex Hutchinson later added that the game would not have a follow-up.
 Although no sequels to Blood Dragon have been released, a Trials game titled Trials of the Blood Dragon was developed by RedLynx and released by Ubisoft in 2016.
 Evans left Ubisoft in March 2018 after his project was cancelled internally.
 Following the success of Blood Dragon, Ubisoft continued to release spin-offs for the series using assets built for mainline games, which led to the release of Far Cry Primal in 2016 and Far Cry New Dawn in 2019.
 Blood dragons return as enemies in Dead Living Zombies, the final DLC pack for Far Cry 5.

-It was announced that Ubisoft was collaborating with Adi Shankar to develop an animated series titled Captain Laserhawk: A Blood Dragon Remix.
-The show was announced to be in production for Netflix during June 2021.
+In 2019, it was announced that Ubisoft was collaborating with Adi Shankar to develop an animated series inspired by the game, titled Captain Laserhawk: A Blood Dragon Remix.
+The show was released on Netflix on 19 October 2023.